cjoakim/azure-cosmosdb-synapse-link/presentation/presentation.md

 - Synapse Link performs **both copy AND data transformation (to columnar format)** operations
 - A **columnar datastore** is more suitable for analytical processing
 - The **inserts, updates, and deletes** to your CosmosDB operational data are automatically synced to analytical store
-- Auto-sync latency is usually within 2 minutes, but may be up to 5 minutes
-- Supported for the **Azure Cosmos DB SQL (Core)** API and **Azure Cosmos DB API for MongoDB** APIs

 <p align="center"><img src="img/transactional-analytical-data-stores.png" width="100%"></p>